owlbarn/tutorial/chapters/signal.md

 ```

 If you are interested to check the result, this vector `y3'` contains the data to plot a smoothed curve.
-The smoothed data would be similar to that in [@fig:signal:goog] since the calculation is the same, only with more concise code.
+The smoothed data would be similar since the calculation is the same, only with more concise code.

 Also, FFT is a popular implementation method of convolution.
 There has been a lot of research on optimising and comparing its performance with other implementation methods such as Winograd, with practical considerations such as kernel size and implementation details of code, but we will omit these technical discussion for now.